jjmontesl/cubesviewer/doc/guide/cubesviewer-embed.md

 You need to include CubesViewer CSS and Javascript in the `dist` directory.

-You can get dependencies using your favourite dependency manager, but all libraries are available in the `html/lib` directory for convenience.
+You can get dependencies using your favourite dependency manager, but all the needed libraries are available in the `html/lib` directory for convenience.